weaber/rsschool-cv/cv.md

 * github: https://github.com/weaber

 ## About myself
-Hello, I'm going to learn how to develop different web application.
-At this moment I have no any experience ar real projects, but in 2020-2021 I have finished
+Hello, I'm going to learn how to develop different web applications.
+At this moment I have no any experience at real projects, but in 2020-2021 I have finished
 Javascript Courses in HTML Academy.

 ## Skills